Pump Problems Pump Problems — Can I Turn Pool Pump Off at Night? Complete Owner's Guide

 Common Mistakes to Avoid

-Insufficient daily runtime: Don't reduce total daily pump operation below your calculated turnover requirements just to save energy.
+Insufficient daily runtime: don't cut total daily pump operation so low that the water can't stay clear and chlorinated just to save energy.
 Poor water quality will cost more than electricity savings.

 Ignoring seasonal adjustments: Summer conditions may require longer runtimes or continuous operation, even if nighttime shutdown worked during cooler months.